tiandavis/tiandavis.com/resume/index.md

 Michelangelo never saw a lump of marble.

 He saw the [Pieta] and he would later write in his diaries about releasing the image inside.
-I do the same thing with code.
-Code is the raw material, the medium that could become great software.
+I do the same thing with JavaScript.
+JavaScript is the raw material, the medium that could become great software.
 I don’t see eccentricities or quirks.
 I see the new Basecamp, Hubot and Slack.

 Over the last twelve years, as a Front-End Developer and Tech Lead, I’ve done everything from lead a Fortune 500 development team through an agile transformation to writing some of the best JavaScript of my life at distributed startups.
 I'm a seasoned Software Engineer.